IPM parameters

 --package -p

-Specify the package you wish to synchronize.
+Specify a single package you wish to synchronize.

 --mode -m